 Run by the Odisha Tourism Department, this budget hotel offers comfortable rooms.
 The restaurant offers traditional cuisine along with other menu’s.

 Location – Lewis road

-Mayfair Lagoon – a property of the Mayfair Group of Hotels is the best known luxury hotel in the city, is a visual treat, the beautifully laid out hotel has a lake and beautiful landscape to compliment the beautiful architecture and is equipped with all the modern amenities.
-The hotel boasts of several in house restaurants to suite the palate -the hugely popular Lemon Grass serving oriental cuisine, Nakli dhaba – craving for North Indian food look no further, Kanika – the Odia cuisine restaurant, Baron and Baroness bar plus café and tea joints.
-It also has a discotheque- The Cellar.
+A property of the Mayfair Group of Hotels is the best known five star luxury hotel in the city, is a visual treat, the beautifully laid out hotel has a lake and beautiful landscape to compliment the beautiful architecture and is equipped with all the modern amenities.
+The hotel boasts of several in house restaurants to suite the palate -the hugely popular Lemon Grass serving oriental cuisine, Nakli dhaba – craving for North Indian food look no further, Kanika – the Odiya cuisine restaurant, Baron and Baroness bar plus café and tea joints.

 Location – 8B, Jaydev Vihar

-Trident – a property of the Trident group of Hotels, the luxury hotel is spread across 14 acres with its own fruit orchard and vegetable garden.
+A property of the Trident group of Hotels, the luxury five star hotel is spread across 14 acres with its own fruit orchard and vegetable garden.
 The elegant rooms are inspired by the traditional architecture of Odisha are complimented by the caring staff.
-The restaurant offers a wide range of lip smacking gourmets from traditional Odia cuisine to Thai.
+The restaurant offers a wide range of lip smacking gourmets from traditional Odiya cuisine to Thai.
 The Sea food dishes are highly recommended.